deletedcu/angular-demo/lectures/day-6/angular-and-heroku.md

 1. If you are using mongo for your DB, you will need to run the command below to add a MongoDB addon:

-`heroku addons:create mongolab`
+`Heroku addons:create mongolab`

 At this point, the command line will probably ask you to enter a credit card number.
 Follow the prompt.

 > Heroku is a "freemium" service.
 Be careful!
 They will charge you if you exceed their data limits -- but our projects are tiny so we don't expect to get a lot of traffic!

-**Patience...**  If you had to enter in a credit card, you can run `heroku addons` to check/confirm that mongolab was addded. __You may need to wait a few minutes for mogolab to become active.__
+**Patience...**  If you had to enter in a credit card, you can run `Heroku addons` to check/confirm that mongolab was addded. __You may need to wait a few minutes for mogolab to become active.__

 2. Update your database connection to point to Heroku's database.
 Open `models/index.js` and add the following to the `mongoose.connect` method: